zaru/webpush/README.md

 Sending a web push message to a visitor of your website requires a number of steps:

-1. Your server has generated (one-time) a set of [Voluntary Application server Identification (VAPID)](https://tools.ietf.org/html/draft-ietf-webpush-vapid-01) keys.
+1. Your server has (optionally) generated (one-time) a set of [Voluntary Application server Identification (VAPID)](https://tools.ietf.org/html/draft-ietf-webpush-vapid-01) keys.
 2. To send messages through Chrome, you have registered your site through the [Google Developer Console](https://console.developers.google.com/) and have obtained a GCM sender id.
 For using Google's deprecated GCM protocol instead of VAPID, a separate GCM API key from your app settings would also be necessary.
 3. A 'manifest.json' file, linked from your user's page, identifies your app settings, including the GCM sender ID.
 5. Also in the user's web browser, a `serviceWorker` is installed and activated and its `pushManager` property is subscribed to push events with your VAPID public key, with creates a `subscription` JSON object on the client side.